sfior/CENevo/README.md

 # CENevo
 This repository contains scripts and datasets associated with the paper "Ancient alleles drive contemporary climate adaptation in an alpine plant" (Simone, Luqman et al. 2025).
+They are organised according to the following directories:

-**Demography**
+# Demography

 ABC coalmod speciation data and scripts: Appoximate Bayesian Computation to estimate the speciation time for D. sylvestris and the time to coalescence at the DsCEN/2 locus from a geographic sample of haplotypes.

 Onset of selection: Appoximate Bayesian Computation workflow to estimate the time of onset of selection for candidate regions.

-**Distribution modelling**
+# Distribution modelling

 Scripts to perform allele distribution models, with past and future temporal projections.